jimmyking9999999/LCSWrapper/README.md

 # kolmafia-LCSWrapper

 KoL Script to handle a softcore Community Service ascension as a mysticallity class.
 This script is medium shiny, with a few higher-end IOTMs supported!
+Contrary to the name, **this is not a wrapper, and will only complete the community service path and nothing else.**

 ## Installation: